 Harriet Alexander Nature Center | Roseville

 For kids: Sprouts nature program sessions include seasonal hands-on activities, snack, make it/take-it projects and games.
 1st consecutive Thurs & Fri/month, 10-11:30am. $15 per child/adult pair, $7.50/additional child per session or $38 per pair for three-month series, $19/additional child.

 For families: Celebrate Earth Day with a FREE celebration at the event.
-April 20, 10am-12pm.
+Typically held the third Saturday in April, 2020.

 For kids: Mine enjoyed checking out “Let’s Go Outside” backpacks for a nature hike (keep in mind these trails descend towards the river and can be a moderate climb back up), spying on birds at the outdoor observatory, going on an indoor nature scavenger hunt, and completing activity booklets to become Jr. Refuge Managers.
 Free for all.

 Richardson Nature Center | Bloomington

 For kids: Preschool Drop-off: Kits & Cubs – Spring Programs.
 Explore seasonal changes and make a craft.
-Ongoing spring Tuesdays, 9:30-11:30am, $10/child.
 Stay to explore the colorful and highly interactive nature center or build outside with natural materials in the Nature Exploration Area.
+Ongoing spring Tuesdays, 9:30-11:30am, $12/child.

 For families: Free Family Fun Days, ongoing spring Sundays in April & May, 2020, 3-4pm.
 Free.
 Richardson also hosts numerous seasonal family programs that charge a small fee to attend.